mnsami/minasami.com/_posts/2020-09-14-should-repositories-throw-exceptions.md

 description: "Should repository layer throw exceptions?
 Exploring error handling patterns in repository design with practical PHP examples."
 ---

-Recently, I have been practicing separating the infrastructure layer in the projects I work or contribute to, from the rest of the application by using/writing repository classes.
+Recently, I have been practicing separating the infrastructure layer in the projects I work or contribute to (particularly in [Symfony-based applications]({{ site.baseurl }}{% post_url 2021-06-23-part-1-setup-reactjs-symfony-app-with-hotloading %})), from the rest of the application by using/writing repository classes.
 Which in turn consumed by the application services to read and/or write to the data models.

 What I want to focus on here, is mainly lookup operations, and model lookup isn't found, should the repository throw the exception, which in turn surrounded by a `try...catch` block in the application service, to decide how to handle this exception ? or should the repository just return `null` and the service checks for the return value ?